shahoriarniloy/MedicoDirect/README.md

 - Netlify: [https://medicodirect.netlify.app]

 ## Introduction
-Welcome to our Multi-Vendor Medicine Selling E-commerce platform, a comprehensive web application for buying and selling medicines and healthcare products.
+Multi-Vendor Medicine Selling E-commerce platform, a comprehensive web application for buying and selling medicines and healthcare products.
 Developed using the MERN stack (MongoDB, Express.js, React.js, Node.js), this platform offers a seamless user experience with features such as user authentication, real-time updates, and responsive design.

 ## Features
 ### User Authentication